vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 ---
 layout: post
-title: "Double Descent for Neural Network and Multiple Descent for Linear Regression"
+title: "Double Descend Contrary to Bias-Variance Trade-Off"
 date: 2020-09-15
 categories: ml
-description: The test loss as a function of number of parameters in a special case of linear regression can show arbitrary multiple-descent.
+description: The test loss as a function of number of parameters in can show more than one descent.
 image: /images/double-descent-nn-mnist.webp
 permalink: /:categories/:title
+redirect_from:
+  - /ml/double-descent-for-neural-network-and-multiple-descent
 ---

 <script src="/js/polyfill.min.js"></script>
 <script id="MathJax-script" async src="/js/tex-mml-chtml.js"></script>

 The bias-variance trade-off hypothesis implies that lowering train loss by increasing model size will lead to higher test loss.